dhmay/jamstats/README.md

 ### Commandline

-Installation gives you two commands.
-Get full help for either command by running it with the `--help` argument.
+Get full help for the `jamstats` command by running it with the `--help` argument.

 `jamstats [-h] [--anonymize] [--debug] [--inprogress] jsonfileorserver [outfile]`

 Makes plots describing a game and writes them to a PDF.
 If output PDF file isn't specified, uses the input filepath and changes .json to .pdf.
 If `--inprogress` is specified, instead of reading an input JSON file, connects to a running scoreboard server and downloads the current game state.
 In that case, the first unnamed argument should be a string of the format `server:port`, e.g., `localhost:8000`.

-If `outfile` has a `.txt` or `.tsv` extension, will write tab-delimited game data.
-Otherwise, will write a PDF with plots.
+If `outfile` has a `.txt` or `.tsv` extension, will instead write tab-delimited game data.

 ### Using jamstats from Python